One woman. One case of self-denial. One hunky best friend who wants a lot more.

 SNEAK PEEK: CHAPTER 1

-She dashed behind another shrub and ignored the light rustling beside her as she kept an eye on the car.
+Mandy stood, stretching her tingling leg as the limo swung around for another toot-toot drive-by.
+She dove behind a different shrub, ignoring the light rustling beside her as she kept an eye on the car.
 Another rustle-rustle and she glanced over at Mrs. Everett’s cat, Fluffy, who was prancing like she had to pee.

 The whole outdoors is yours, kitty.